 Broadly speaking, there are two paths a student interested in mathematics and computer science can follow: into industry and into research.
 In both cases, the sky is the limit.

 Software companies and finance companies alike actively recruit Princeton students with a strong background in mathematics and computer science for internships and full-time jobs.
-This occurs in a variety of ways, including periodic recruitment events throughout the year, but it reaches its peak at the yearly career fairs, regularly attended by giants like Microsoft, Google, Facebook, Jane Street Capital, D.E.
-Shaw, and other titans.
+This occurs in a variety of ways, including periodic recruitment events throughout the year, but it reaches its peak at the yearly career fairs, regularly attended by giants like Microsoft, Google, Facebook, and the titans in the finance world that sponsor us.
 Salaries are highly competitive, and the long-term prospects are excellent.
 If you’re interested in internships, you should definitely attend these events (advertised through various listservs, like Career Services), and if you want to pursue an industrial career, you should ideally do internships the summers after sophomore and junior years.

 The computer science department offers the Program in Applications of Computing, intended to provide an organized way for students outside of the department proper to include a significant computer science component in their undergraduate education.
 The requirements for the certificate are fairly flexible: mainly, students need to take four upper-level (300 or higher) COS courses that include a mixture of theory and programming and need to write a thesis with a significant computational component (whether theoretical or applied).
 Taking 126/226/217 is usually necessary, however.
 The details can be found here.